tidues/Indexable/README.md

 Compose (fromList [(0,[0,1,2,3]),(2,[2,3,4,5])])
 ```

-For higher level nested containers, we need to first construct composed type with corresponding level.
-For example, the map of list of vector, say `mlv`, needs to composed twice, `cmlv = Compose $ Compose mlv` before applying `(&)` operator.
+For higher level nested containers, we need to first construct composed type with the corresponding level.
+For example, the map of lists of vectors, say `mlv`, needs to be composed twice, `cmlv = Compose $ Compose mlv` before applying `(&)` operator.

 # Current Instances of Indexable